greenpau/caddy-trace/README.md

 Add `request_debug` handler to enable this plugin.

-The `disabled=yes` disables the operation of the plugin.
+The `disabled=yes` argument disables the operation of the plugin.

 The `tag` argument injects the value in the log output.
 This way, one can have multiple handlers and there is a way to deferentiate between them.

+The `response_debug` argument instructs the plugin to buffer responses and log response related metadata, i.e. status codes, length, etc.

 When a request arrives for `/version`, the plugin will be triggered two (2) times.
 The first handler is disables.
 The two (2) other handlers will trigger